 Ingredients

-Flour – Shakkar pare is traditionally made using all-purpose flour (maida).
-You can also use half all-purpose flour and half whole wheat flour (atta) for a healthy alternative.
+Flour – Shakar pare is traditionally made using all-purpose flour (maida, plain flour).
+For a healthy version, you can also use equal parts all-purpose flour and whole wheat flour (gehu ka atta).

-Ghee – Ghee is added to the flour to make the shakkarpara crispy and flaky.
+Ghee – Ghee is added to the flour to make the shakarpara crispy and flaky.
 Stick to the quantity for the best result.

 Water – Use lukewarm water to knead the dough.

-Sugar Syrup – Make it with sugar and water.
+Sugar Syrup – Make it with granulated white sugar and water.

 You can replace sugar with jaggery (gud).
 Jaggery-coated cookies are called gudpara.